Germoe/hit-predictor/project_report.md

 The following files were used in the project:

 1. hot100.csv - Containing the Hot 100 data since 1958 enriched with performance metrics by title.
 This file includes 3167 weeks worth of Hot 100 songs.
-2. hits_uniq.csv - Containing the Hot 100 data that could be matched with Audio Features from the Spotify API.
+2. Hits_uniq.csv - Containing the Hot 100 data that could be matched with Audio Features from the Spotify API.
 This file includes a total of 21002 songs.
-3. nhits_uniq.csv - Containing the Non-Hits data sampled from the Spotify API using the by year distribution of the Hot 100 data as a baseline number of songs.
+3. nHits_uniq.csv - Containing the Non-Hits data sampled from the Spotify API using the by year distribution of the Hot 100 data as a baseline number of songs.

 ## 3.1 Data Collection